-- Interrogatories to Defendant (Auto Accident)
+- Defendant Driver (Auto Accident)

-- Interrogatories to Trucking Company (Truck Accident)
+- Trucking Company (Truck Collision)

-- Interrogatories to Truck Driver (Truck Accident)
+- Truck Driver (Truck Collision)

-- Interrogatories to Doctor (Medical Malpractice)
+- Doctor (Medical Malpractice)

-- Interrogatories to Nursing Home (Nursing Home Negligence)
+- Nursing Home (Nursing Home Negligence)

-- Interrogatories to Manufacturer (Product Liability)
+- Manufacturer (Product Liability)

-- Interrogatories to Manufacturer #2 (Product Liability)
+- Manufacturer #2 (Product Liability)

-- Interrogatories to Landowner (Premises Liability)
+- Landowner (Premises Liability)

-- Interrogatories to Government Entity (Slip and Fall)
+- Government Entity (Slip and Fall)

 Sample Interrogatories from Defendants